 67% of employees also wish for more in-person collaboration after the pandemic.

 Naturally, a new work set-up will require leaders to overthink current practices.
 From topics like inclusion, employee engagement to well-being, hybrid work concepts will challenge leaders.
 What was working well before the pandemic won’t be doable any more with an increasing percentage of the workforce not being physically present on a daily basis.
-And what was working during home office times was probably set up for a temporary basis.
+And what was working at home times was often set up temporarily.
 Now, new ways of addressing both the remote and physically-present workforce must be found without discriminating against one or the other.

 3. Gen Z